coreydc7/TCPoker/README.md

 **How to play:**
 1. **Start the server:** Run the `server.py` script:
-* Required flags are: -i (host IP), -p (Listening port)
+* Required flags are: -p (Listening port)
 * Optional flags are: [-h] (Displays help information)
 2. **Connect clients:** Run the `client.py` script on 2 separate terminals or machines.
-* Required flags are: -i (IP address of server), -p (Listening port of server), -u (Custom username/identifier)
+* Required flags are: -i (IP address of server), -p (Listening port of server)
 * Optional flags are: [-h] (Displays help information)

 3. **Play the game: (work in progress)** \
-   Once enough clients are connected and readied up, the server will automatically start the game of Texas Hold'em.
-The game is already well defined inside of the class found in poker_offline.py, and the flow is as follows:
+   Once two clients have connected and readied up, the server will automatically start the game of Texas Hold'em.
+The game flow is as follows:
 * Beginning at the pre-flop, the server will request an ante from each client for them to buy into the hand.
 After every ante is collected, it will deal each client their hole cards and send them to the client.
 This marks the start of the first betting round.
 * During each betting round, each client will take turns entering their bet action.
 All other clients wait for their turn, and messages indicating the other clients actions are broadcast to every client.
 Each client has the option to 'check', 'call', 'raise', or 'fold' their hand.
 * After each betting round, a new card is dealt onto the table, and a new round of betting begins.
 There are four total betting rounds, where players will have to leverage poker strategy to win the game.